evangoer/mocha-unit-testing/README.md

 1. Install Node.js and npm.
 You can do this using a package manager, or by downloading the install file from [NodeJS.org](http://nodejs.org/).
 2. Use git to clone this repo on your local machine.
-3. Enter the repo directory and type `npm install`.
+3. Enter the repo directory and type `make install`.
 This installs dependencies (mocha, mocha-phantomjs, expect.js, and yeti).

 ## Running the tests manually in a single browser